WahineTech/WahineTech/README.md

   * UI design and information for sign-up page

 ## What is completed so far
-   We are currently updating and improving the design for the Manoa Fitness Finder.
-Since most of the pages have been
-    completed already, we decided to focus on ways to meet the software quality assurance standards.
+   The UI layout of the web application has been completed.
+We are now focused on the backend side of the application where security is taking place.

-## Week 3
+## Week 4

 ### Progress
-We are enhancing the UI for the main pages.
-We are discussing what issues need to be fixed inorder to contiune on to the verification part of the assignment.
+We are enhancing the vulnerability of all pages.
+Attempt for break-ins is currently being done to detect any potholes in the application.

 ### Pending
- * Revise UI clarity
+ * Improving the vulnerability
  * Go through pages to check and fix any bugs/issues

 ## Roles and Responsibilities